 Best Practices for Recovering Data from NAS Promise Pegasus R4 RAID Array Failures

-In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from Pegasus R4.
+In this step-by-step tutorial, we’ll show you how to rebuild your RAID and recover data from an Pegasus R4.
+We’ll walk through the most common causes of failure and demonstrate proven methods to restore files from a lost or degraded RAID array.

 Best Practices for Recovering Data from NAS Promise Pegasus R4 RAID Array Failures